 Gili 'T' (Trawangan) in Indonesia is one of the most popular dive destinations in Asia.
 Thousands upon thousands of divers flock there every year, mostly to do scuba courses and extend their knowledge and training.
-So of course, Girls that Scuba wanted to see what all the fuss was about and headed to Gili T, Indonesia this summer (2017) to check out the waters ourselves.
+So of course, Girls that Scuba wanted to see what all the fuss was about and headed to Gili T, Indonesia in summer (2017) and May 2018, to check out the waters ourselves.
 Here's everything you need to know about scuba diving in Gili T!

 Where is Gili Trawangan?

 The Gili Islands are an archipelago of three small islands; Gili Trawangan, Gili Meno and Gili Air, just off the northwest coast of Lombok, Indonesia.

 The islands are a popular destination for tourists.
 Each island has several small resorts, usually consisting of a collection of huts for tourists, a small pool and restaurant.
 Most local inhabitants live on Trawangan in a township stretching along its east side just inland (which is also where most recent development is taking place).
 Automobiles and motorised traffic are prohibited on the islands by local ordinance, so the preferred method of transportation is by foot and bicycle or the horse-drawn carriage called a cidomo.
 The most convenient way from Bali is by fast boat.
 There are several companies offering this service throughout the day, although most leave in the morning.
 Expect the journey door to door to take around 3 1/2 - 4 hours.

 Who to dive with in Gili T?
 (Dive Centres)

 As Gili T has become more and more popular over the years dive centres have popped up left right and centre.
 All you have to do is take a look down the main street and it is littered with diving offers and signs.
 This makes it more important than ever to choose the right dive shop.
 Please don't just go for the cheapest one - they are the cheapest for a reason!
 Here's who we recommend you diving with: